-Fireside inspection of the Innovation Water Heater will include removal of the exhaust manifold, Blower-side intake manifold, and the burner assembly from the Innovation Water Heater.
+Fireside inspection of the Innovation Water Heater includes removing exhaust manifold, intake manifold, and the burner assembly from the Innovation Water Heater.

 The purpose of this inspection is to check for the formation of deposits on the inside of the heat exchanger tubes, exhaust manifold, and/or the burner assembly.
 These deposits can be caused by the presence of even trace amounts of chlorides and/or sulfur, in the combustion air and fuel sources.
 Such deposits can be influenced by the extent of the condensing operation and the chloride and sulfur levels that can vary significantly from application to application.